nkorb/ganeti/man/gnt-instance.rst

     Set the cpu time ratio to be allocated to the VM.
 Valid values are between 1 and 65535.
 Default weight is 256.

+virtio\_rng
+    Valid for the KVM hypervisor.

+    Setting this option exposes a hardware RNG to the quest using the VirtIO RNG paravirtualized device.
+Set by default to ``random``, which uses /dev/random as a source of entropy.
+Valid values are:

+    - random (/dev/random)
+    - urandom (/dev/urandom)
+    - off

 usb\_mouse
     Valid for the KVM hypervisor.